urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

       lty = 2 # make a checked line
 )
 ```
-We can also do this using `ggplot` functions.
+We can make this a bit cleaner using `ggplot` functions.

 ```R
 # first merge the two datasets (predicted occupancy and forest data)